Metaclassic, music and beyond

 How did you find these 100 broadcasters?

-If community radio stations clearly provided the most favorable environment for this project, it's because, in addition to being run by enthusiasts convinced of the social utility of popular education through radio, they are - with a few exceptions - generalists.
-As a result, they suffer much less from the tendency towards repertory cadastralization found on thematic radio stations (a program by period or by formation or instrument, or even a program focusing on a single composer).
+If community radio stations clearly provided the most favorable environment for this project, it's because in addition to being run by enthusiasts convinced of the social utility of popular education through radio, they are - with a few exceptions - generalists.
+As a result, they suffer much less from the tendency towards repertory cadastralization found on theme radio stations (one program per period or per group or instrument, or even a program focusing on a single composer).
 In this way, I'm able to work precisely on the lines of flight that, starting from the classical, weave ramifications on themes that I deliberately choose to be tangential in order to embrace questions that are not only musical, but also socio-political, poetic, existential or philosophical.
 If I now have over a hundred presenters - to the point of making Metaclassique the most shared program by free radios - is that I already had a long-standing knowledge of the associative radio scene (having worked for a long time at Sophia, Radio France's program bank).

 How do you organize these face-to-face encounters that are so important to you?